 Delay of a week or so is not harmful unless there are signs of infection such as redness, swelling, and/or a discharge of pus.
 Women with such symptoms should see a doctor within 1 or 2 days.

 Doctors ask the woman questions about the lump, such as how long it has been present, whether it comes and goes, and whether it is painful.
 Doctors also ask about other symptoms, including any discharge from the nipple and general symptoms such as weight loss, fatigue, and bone pain (which may indicate advanced cancer).
-Doctors ask the woman about her medical and family history, including risk factors for breast cancer.
+Doctors ask the woman about her medical and family history, including a previous diagnosis of breast cancer and risk factors for breast cancer.

 Painful, rubbery lumps in younger women are usually fibrocystic changes, particularly if the woman has had similar lumps before.